Mandiant

 Background

 Mandiant is one of the most-cited threat intelligence and Incident Response firms globally, with a reputation built on attribution of advanced persistent threat groups and large-scale breach investigations.
-Its M-Trends annual report is the largest single synthesis of real-world incident-response data in the public domain.
-Google's acquisition in 2022 for $5.4 billion integrated Mandiant into Google Cloud's Chronicle security platform.
+Its M-Trends annual report is the largest single synthesis of real-world incident-response data in the public domain, drawing on hundreds of thousands of IR engagement hours.
+Google acquired Mandiant in 2022 for $5.4 billion, integrating it into Google Cloud's Chronicle security platform.
+Mandiant continues to publish independent threat intelligence under its own brand within the Google Threat Intelligence Group (GTIG).